Selber-AI/selberai/README.md

 # General AI designed for tackling climate change!

-The goal of this package is to implementation general Artificial Intelligence (AI) techniques focused on solving climate change.
+The goal of this package is to implementation general Artificial Intelligence (AI) techniques with a focus on tackling climate change.